Introducing Isolyzer 1.4

 In addition to the above changes, this release also includes several minor bug fixes.
 I have also expanded the set of test files, and set up some unit tests that use these tests files.
 These changes are all invisible to the user, but they make the Isolyzer release process more straightforward.

---pre option if you install it with pip.
-For example, for a fresh single-user install use:
+For a fresh single-user install with pip use:

 To upgrade an existing version of Isolyzer, use: